vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu-nsxt.md

 ### Network Segmentation

-By default, when vSphere namespaces are created, distributed firewall rules are added to block all access to VMs from sources outside the namespace, other than the Supervisor Cluster.
-This ensure that VMs and vSphere Pods by default are not able to communicate directly with VMs or pods in another namespace.
+By default, when vSphere namespaces are created, distributed firewall rules are added to block all access to VMs from sources outside the namespace, other than the Supervisor cluster.
+This ensure that the VMs and the vSphere Pods by default are not able to communicate directly with the VMs or the pods in another namespace.

-The NSX distributed firewall applies only to ports on switches known to the ESXi host and do not apply to router ports.
-This distinction is important as NSX-T load balancer virtual server interfaces are considered router ports, as they only exist as service within a Tier 1 Gateway, meaning the ports are not known to the ESXi host.
-The router ports also do not include any metadata or tags, meaning that the distributed firewall has no way to learn which namespace owns the virtual server.
+The NSX distributed firewall applies only to ports on switches known to the ESXi host and does not apply to router ports.
+This distinction is important as NSX load balancer virtual server interfaces are considered router ports, as they only exist as service within a Tier 1 Gateway, which means thats the ports are not known to the ESXi host.
+The router ports do not include any metadata or tags, which means that the distributed firewall has no way to learn which namespace owns the virtual server.

-Should there be the need to isolate traffic between separate namespaces, there are 2 available options:
+To isolate traffic between separate namespaces, use one of the following options:

 1. When creating the namespace, override the network settings to define dedicated IP blocks.
 This enables distributed firewall rules to be added to drop/deny traffic from VMs in other namespaces towards the ingress IP pool.
-Using this pattern will require that separate IP ranges are used for ingress, egress and namespace networks.
+This pattern requires separate IP ranges are used for ingress, egress and namespace networks.
 The networks are expandable at any time, but monitoring and managing IP capacity has an additional overhead.
 2. Use gateway firewalls to restrict traffic coming in to each load balancer.
 The benefit is that no additional IP management is required.
-The down side is that each namespace has its own gateway, with its own firewall rule table, which means that automation is significantly more challenging to implement and manual management will be very difficult.
+The down side is that each namespace has its own gateway with its own firewall rule table, which means that automation is significantly more challenging to implement and manual management will be very difficult.
 Also the gateway firewall has not had performance testing conducted against groups with dynamic membership.
 This is an issue at scale, as a workload cluster can only be identified by the tags applied to the segment it is attached to.
 This means in large environments there is potential for a lot of firewall rebuilds during activities such as upgrades, which could lead to performance issues.

 ## Deployment options

-Starting with vSphere 8, when you enable vSphere with Tanzu, you can configure either one-zone Supervisor mapped to one vSphere cluster or three-zone Supervisor mapped to three vSphere clusters.
+With vSphere 8 and above, when you enable vSphere with Tanzu, you can configure either one-zone Supervisor mapped to one vSphere cluster or three-zone Supervisor mapped to three vSphere clusters.
 This reference architecture is based on single zone deployment of a Supervisor Cluster.

 ### Single-Zone Deployment of Supervisor

-A supervisor deployed on s single vSphere cluster has three control plane VMs, which reside on the ESXi hosts part of the cluster.
+A supervisor deployed on a single vSphere cluster has three control plane VMs, which reside on the ESXi hosts part of the cluster.
 A single zone is created for the Supervisor automatically or you can use a zone that is created in advance.
 In a Single-Zone deployment, cluster-level high availability is maintained through vSphere HA and can scale with vSphere with Tanzu setup by adding physical hosts to vSphere cluster that maps to the Supervisor.
-You can run workloads through vSphere Pods, Tanzu Kubernetes Grid clusters and VMs when Supervisor is enabled with the NSX networking stack.
+You can run workloads through vSphere Pods, Tanzu Kubernetes Grid clusters, and VMs when Supervisor is enabled with the NSX networking stack.

 ### Three-Zone Deployment of Supervisor

 Configure each vSphere cluster as an independent failure domain and map it to the vSphere zone.
-In a Three-Zone deployment, all three vSphere clusters become one Supervisor and can provide :
+In a Three-Zone deployment, all three vSphere clusters become one Supervisor and can provide : s
 - Cluster-level high availability to the Supervisor as vSphere cluster is an independent failure domain.
 - Distribute the nodes of Tanzu Kubernetes Grid clusters across all three vSphere zones and provide availability via vSphere HA at cluster level.
 - Scale the Supervisor by adding hosts to each of the three vSphere clusters.

-For more information, see [VMware Tanzu for Kubernetes Operations using vSphere with Tanzu Multi-AZ Reference Architecture on NSX Networking](https://docs.vmware.com/en/VMware-Tanzu-for-Kubernetes-Operations/2.1/tko-reference-architecture/GUID-reference-designs-tko-on-vsphere-with-tanzu-multi-az-nsx.html)
+For more information, see [VMware Tanzu for Kubernetes Operations using vSphere with Tanzu Multi-AZ Reference Architecture on NSX Networking](https://docs.vmware.com/en/VMware-Tanzu-for-Kubernetes-Operations/2.1/tko-reference-architecture/GUID-reference-designs-tko-on-vsphere-with-tanzu-multi-az-nsx.html).

 ## Installation Experience

 vSphere with Tanzu deployment starts with deploying the Supervisor cluster (Enabling Workload Management).
-The deployment is directly done from the vCenter user interface (UI).
+The deployment is directly executed from the vCenter user interface (UI).
 The Get Started page lists the pre-requisites for the deployment.

 ![vSphere Deployment Get Started](./img/tko-on-vsphere-with-tanzu-nsxt/tko-on-vsphere-with-tanzu-nsx-3.png)